TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 * Fortunately, the circuit boards are already populated with over 650 tiny components.
 Your job is to attach the interface elements: pots, knobs, switches, sockets (so many sockets), and LEDs.
 * This pretty straightforward, but you do need to get it right.
 * A few parts of the build are counter-intuitive, so please read this all carefully.
 If anything is unclear, contact support@thonk.co.uk, ask for help, send photos.

+{% include linkedHeading.html heading="Understanding power headers" level=4 %}

+{% include documentation_image.html filename="images/WS_Power_header.jpg" caption="Check that your power headers go out the back, like this" %}

+* There are 4 x power headers, one for each PCB
+* Attach these first, before doing anything else
+* Power Headers come out of the back of each module - on the opposite side to the pots and sockets
+* This means that solder points are on the front of the PCB, next to the tiny surface mount components
+* If you are in any doubt at all, please check before soldering - support@thonk.co.uk
+* Every time we run a workshop, someone puts the power header on the wrong side, and it's very annoying to fix!

 {% include linkedHeading.html heading="Understanding pots" level=4 %}
 * There are four different types of pot in the workshop system.